 Of course, it makes sense that the pan that you use will have an impact on the process.
 If you’re using a bad pan, it might have more sticking issues than normal.

 There are many different types of nonstick pans on the market that you can buy.
-You can find these pans at department stores and they’re sold online.
+You can find them at department stores and they’re sold online.

 These pans are made using many different types of materials.
-Simply buy a good pan that has some type of nonstick coating that will make your life easier.
+Simply buy a good one that has some type of nonstick coating that will make your life easier.

 5 – Don’t Use High Cooking Temperatures